 How to Choose the Best Blood Flow Restriction Bands and Cuffs

 Will you be using them just for yourself?
 Are you a physical therapist looking to use blood flow restriction therapy with your patients?
 Are you a fitness professional looking to use it with a variety of clients?
-Do you plan on using them on both the upper extremity and lower extremity?
+Do you plan on using them on both the upper and lower extremities?

 These are all important things to consider when choosing the best blood flow restriction cuffs: